 - Shredded cabbage or lettuce avocado, cheese, green onion, tomatoes, lime and cilantro

-The only thing that these tacos are missing is a great Margarita to go with them!
+The only thing that these crockpot chicken tacos need is a great Margarita to go with them!